 Software solutions that take these factors into account allow processors to provide more accurate optimisation results and be more realistic in planning for upcoming changes.
 Due to the industry focus, such solutions also vastly decrease the amount of administration time associated with route planning.

-At Zoosh, we are proud to be able to help people in the dairy industry with our intelligent milk collection solution.
+At Zoosh, we are a design-led software development company and proud to be able to help people in the dairy industry with our intelligent milk collection solution.